 We've been working with many of our suppliers for more than ten years.
-Some have been with us for more than 20, and we believe such strong relationships are
+Some have been with us for more than 20, and we believe such strong relationships are one of the reasons for Huws Gray Group's success.
+Traditionally, we have selected suppliers based on fit for our business, price and product, as well as their ability to maintain a steady flow of supply.

-- Now, we understand the need to extend these criteria and drive greater social and environmental progress in our supply chain by developing a new supplier assessment process that includes clauses in contracts that compel action. - We are currently working with our sustainability partner TBL Services to understand how best to do this and will report on progress in our next sustainability report.
+Now, we understand the need to extend these criteria and drive greater social and environmental progress in our supply chain by developing a new supplier assessment process that includes clauses in contracts that compel action.

+We are currently working with our sustainability partner TBL Services to understand how best to do this and will report on progress in our next sustainability